 1) People Speak Like The Fargo Movie

-First of all, and in case you don’t know, Fargo is a crime, comedy thriller movie released in 1996 with a 94% approval in Rotten Tomatoes.
+First of all, and in case you don’t know, Fargo is a crime, comedy thriller released in 1996 with 94% approval on Rotten Tomatoes.
 The movie managed to become a popular iconic film in the US.

-Minnesota has a lot to with this movie as the main characters are from there.
-And because of the way they speak, their peculiar accent, and the way they express themselves paved the way to think Minnesotans are like in the movie.
+Minnesota has much to do with this movie, as the main characters are from there.
+And because of how they speak, their peculiar accent, and how they express themselves paved the way to think Minnesotans are like in the movie.

 Final comments: this is false.

-As they settle in their new home looking for better conditions of life, they brought a large cultural influence in the U.S, especially in the Midwest, where Minnesota is located.
+As they settled in their new home, looking for better conditions, they brought a large cultural influence in the U.S., especially in the Midwest, where Minnesota is located.

-The Scandinavian contribution in Minnesota led many people to think Minnesotan’s act, dress, eat and even speak English as it is a Scandinavian person trying to communicate in English.
+The Scandinavian contribution to Minnesota led many people to think Minnesotans act, dress, eat, and even speak English as Scandinavian people are trying to communicate in English.

 Indeed, many people say if you close your eyes while listening to things Minnesotans say, they would sound like Scandinavian people speaking in English.

-Scandinavian people made their way here so many years ago, especially Norwegians, and at first, they struggle to speak English and like any other foreigner, they do have an accent.
+Scandinavian people made their way here many years ago, especially Norwegians, and at first, they struggled to speak English and, like any other foreigner, had an accent.